Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

 ### example query 1: status of blockchain

+`cardano-cli query tip --mainnet` \
-results from the `cardano-cli query tip --mainnet` can be about epoch, blocks minted, current era and updates loading
+The results from the command show; epoch, blocks minted, current cardano era and updates loading.

 - cardano-cli= powerful tool, low level, no abtraction so you see everything.

 ### example query 2: query utxo

-`cardano-cli query utxo` will show what other options you need to type to use that command ergo filters
+`cardano-cli query utxo` \
+This will show what other options you need to type to use that command ergo filters.

 ## Filters:

-specify requests, example;
+Filters help you to specify requests, example;

 ### example query 3:

-`cardano-cli query utxo --mainnet --address $RECEIVER` returns all the utxos associated with that address, showing the lovelaces associated with it.
+`cardano-cli query utxo --mainnet --address $RECEIVER` \
+This command returns all the utxos associated with that address, showing the lovelaces associated with it.

-this information on the cardanoscan is represented as the ADA associated with an address, but the cardano cli goes into details about how that ADA balance is spread out over the number of utxos associated with that address.
+This information on the cardanoscan is represented as the ADA associated with an address, but the cardano cli goes into details about how that ADA balance is spread out over the number of utxos associated with that address.

 This is important because you need to find the uxto with sufficient ADA (from that wallet address) to be consumed in a tranasaction.

-Other information from the utxo query covers that native tokens in that wallet address aswell
+Other information from the utxo query covers that native tokens in that wallet address as well.

 ## Sending value:

-set variable $SENDER_KEY = "file path to a private key with ADA" DO NOT STORE YOUR PRIVATE KEYS ON A NETWORKED COMPUTER!
+Set a variable $SENDER_KEY = "file path to a private key with ADA" DO NOT STORE YOUR PRIVATE KEYS ON A NETWORKED COMPUTER!
-Will need to set up security for this using this [guide](#security)
+Will need to set up security for this using this [guide](./node_security)

 `cardano-cli query utxo --mainnet --address $SENDER`

-get input(s) - utxo(s) you require to send the transaction, and set variables for them to reference them later in the command.
+Result shown enables you to get input(s) - utxo(s) that you require to send the transaction, and set variables for them to reference them later in the command.

 ### Identifing a utxo: